 More students taking and succeeding in AP courses

-Redmond, Wash. – For the fourth year in a row, the College Board named Lake Washington School District (LWSD) to its Annual AP District Honor Roll.
-LWSD is one of only 431 public school districts in the nation and one of eight in Washington to be honored.
+Redmond, Wash. - For the fifth year in a row, the College Board named Lake Washington School District (LWSD) to its Annual AP District Honor Roll.
+LWSD is one of only 373 public school districts in the United States and Canada and one of four in Washington state to be honored.
+Lake Washington is one of two districts in the state to be a multi-year recipient of the AP Honor Roll Award.

 The Honor Roll recognizes districts that increase access to Advanced Placement (AP) coursework while maintaining or increasing the percentage of students earning scores of 3 or higher on AP exams.
 Districts that reach these goals successfully identify motivated, academically prepared students who are likely to benefit from rigorous AP course work.

-This is the fifth time that LWSD has received this recognition in the eight years of the Honor Roll.
+This is the sixth time that LWSD has received this recognition in the nine years of the Honor Roll.

 More than 90 percent of colleges and universities across the U.S. offer college credit, advanced placement or both for a score of 3 or higher on an AP Exam.
 Achieving that score may save students and their families thousands of dollars in college tuition.

-Inclusion on the 8th Annual AP District Honor Roll is based on three years of AP data, from 2015 to 2017.
-The criteria follow.
+Inclusion on the 9th Annual AP District Honor Roll is based on three years of AP data, from 2016 to 2018.
+Here are the criteria:

 - Increased participation/access to AP by at least 4 percent in large districts, 6 percent in medium districts, and 11 percent in small districts.